 #3 Preventing Halitosis

 Nobody wants to deal with the embarrassment of having bad breath, especially during social events.
 Also known as bad breath, halitosis is a result of a buildup of bad bacteria in your mouth or gut.
-A recent study involving over 20 patients who took a probiotic alongside an antimicrobial mouthwash for over three days had less bad bacteria in their mouths than those who did not take the probiotic.
+A recent study involving over 20 patients who took a probiotic alongside an antimicrobial mouthwash for over three days had fewer bad bacteria in their mouths than those who did not take the probiotic.

 Sources of Probiotics